 “THE MARINE PROTECTED AREA OFF THE COVE, WHICH IS HOME TO THE KELP FOREST, HAS NOT ONLY BEEN LOOKED AFTER BUT IMPROVED BY US SINCE OPENING.
 WE NOT ONLY TAKE CARE OF THE WATER IN THE OCEAN BUT ALSO FILTER THE RUNOFF FROM THE HILL BEFORE IT HITS THE OCEAN.
 SO IN MANY WAYS THE WATER IS CLEANER NOW THAN IT WAS BEFORE.”

 Beyond the aquatic adventures, there are many other ways for Terranea guests to connect with the ocean.
 Even young guests can go tide-pooling, making it a popular activity for families.
-The resort has a marine biologist on staff who offers educational programs at the kids club to teach them about the ocean.

 Both the movement studio and The Spa at Terranea are by the sea, so guests seeking wellness can embrace the ocean’s meditative qualities.
 In most spas, ocean sounds are piped in to provide relaxation.
 At Terranea this tranquility can be achieved by simply opening a window.